-Horus was one of the most important deities of Ancient Egypt, and one of the most familiar.
-His role in the myth of Osiris and his rule over Egypt influenced the culture for millennia.
+Horus was one of the most important deities of ancient Egypt, and one of the most familiar to us today.
+His role in the myth of Osiris and his rule over Egypt influenced the Egyptian culture for millennia.
 His influence extended beyond Egypt and took root in cultures such as those of Greece and Rome.
 Here’s a closer look at his myth.

 Who Was Horus?

 Horus was the falcon god associated with the sky, the sun, and war.
-He was the son of Osiris, the god of life and death, and Isis, the goddess of magic and fertility, born out of miraculous circumstances.
-Horus, together with his parents, formed a divine family triad.
-His siblings were Anubis and Bastet.
-In some accounts, he was the husband of Hathor, with whom he had a son, Ihy.
+He was the son of Osiris, the god of death, and Isis, the goddess of magic and fertility, and was born out of miraculous circumstances.
+Horus, together with his parents, formed a divine family triad which was worshipped in Abydos since very early times.
+During the Late Period, he was associated with Anubis and Bastet was said to be his sister in some accounts.
+In other accounts, he was the husband of Hathor, with whom he had a son, Ihy.

-Horus had associations with the pharaonic power.
-He became one of the protectors of the kings of Ancient Egypt.
+Horus had strong associations with Pharaonic power.
+He became one of the main protectors of the kings of Ancient Egypt.
 He was the national tutelary deity of Egypt, i.e. the guardian and protector of the nation.

 In his depictions, Horus appears as a peregrine falcon or a falcon-headed man.
 The falcon was respected for its dominion over the skies and ability to soar high.
-Since Horus also had associations with the sun, he’s sometimes depicted with a solar disk in some portrayals.
+Since Horus also had associations with the sun, he’s sometimes depicted with a solar disk.
 However, most depictions show him wearing the pschent, the double crown worn by pharaohs in ancient Egypt.